William Powell (Liberal Democrat politician): Subsequent activity

-He was re-elected as a County Councillor for Talgarth in Powys in 2017.
+He was re-elected as a County Councillor for Talgarth in Powys in 2022.

 Ahead of the 2021 Senedd election, Kirsty Williams, Minister for Education and the member for Brecon and Radnorshire, announced that she would not be seeking re-election.

 Powell was selected as the Liberal Democrats' candidate for the constituency in December 2020.
 At the time, this was the party's only seat in the Senedd.
 He was unsuccessful in defending the constituency, which saw the Conservatives take the seat with a majority of nearly 4,000 votes.
 Powell finished a distant second, receiving 8,291 votes (27.8%).

 As a consequence of losing the constituency seat, the Liberal Democrats gained representation on the regional list, with Jane Dodds being elected.
 Powell, himself, was placed second on the list.
+Powell has been a consant campaigner for an improvement in the NHS in Powys, even before the Senedd election campaign, particularly on the issues of cross border health care between England and Wales.

 In preparation for the 2024 general election, Powell was selected to be his party's candidate for Monmouthshire.
 He came fifth, taking 2,279 votes (4.5%).
+In 2025 Powell became Chair of Powys Council Council.

-In the 2026 Senedd election, he will be a candidate in the Brycheiniog Tawe Nedd constituency.
+While initially announced as a candidate in Brycheiniog Tawe Nedd constituency for the 2026 Senedd election, he was not on the final list of candidates.

 Personal life

-Powell lives with his family on their farm in the Black Mountains near Talgarth, Powys, where his ancestors have farmed since the 18th Century.
+Powell lives with his family on their farm in the Black Mountains near Talgarth, Powys, where his ancestors have farmed since the 18th century.

 On 26 March 2020, he was admitted to Nevill Hall Hospital in Abergavenny with COVID-19 symptoms.
 He spent two and a half weeks of his three-week stay in an induced coma on a ventilator.